 Gift giving creates a connection between giver and receiver.
-Gifts induce gratitude, and a consequent obligation towards relationship.
+Gifts induce gratitude, and a consequent sense of obligation towards relationship.
 This is the cardinal difference between gift and market exchange: part of the great virtue of the marketplace is that there is no enduring connection.
-Lewis gives as an example his travel to this presentation: his very mobility is enabled as a result of the lack of relationships he needs to form.
-Gift exchange does not allow us to participate in this disconnected fashion.
+Hyde mentions as an example his travel to the presentation which required a series of brief commercial transactions: he would have never reached his destination if he had to form relationships with all of the people involved.
+Gift exchange, by contrast, does not allow us to participate in this disconnected fashion.
 "This is a useful way to begin to think about the commerce of the creative spirit."

 Poetic Gifts to Posterity¶

-There are poets whose lives matter to me; the fact that there are poets who have given their life to poetry matters to me; the fact that their work had entered my life was important and I felt gratitude towards these people for giving their lives to the work.
+There are poets whose lives matter to me; the fact that there are poets who have given their life to poetry matters to me; the fact that their work entered my life is important and I feel gratitude towards these people for giving their lives to the work.
 Gratitude is a sign that, at some level, a gift has been given and received.

 Many poets talk in this way about their practice.
-Eugenio Montale wrote in an essay about Dante:
+Hyde cites what Eugenio Montale wrote in an essay about Dante: